tyson-nw/Neosys/database/sources/SRD/Glossary.md

 # Character
 The character is how the player expresses their will and agency in the game.
-Blank character sheets are available at [https://drive.google.com/file/d/10aTlE9hAZtmhwTteEyUx-46Uy69LCkR-/view?usp=sharing]

 # Game Master
 The Game Master facilitates the game, describes the world, controls all other creatures, and is the final arbiter the rules.